• Things to do

 Bongaigaon

-Image Credit: Devleen for wikimedia commons
+Image Credit: Devleen for Wikimedia commons

 The reason that makes Bingaigaon one of the best Assam tourist places is its vibrant culture.
 Since it was the last capital of the Kamatpur kingdom, it is one of the most important cities in the state.
 Learn about the fascinating Assamese culture and township during your visit in Bongaigaon.
 Its scenic beauty will just blow your mind away.
 The pristine and untouched nature will lure you to take a detour to Bongaigaon.